demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Playbooks/playbook-MDE_-_Host_Advanced_Hunting_For_Powershell_Executions_README.md

-This playbook will use the Microsoft Defender For Endpoint feature - Advanced Hunting - and will hunt for host PowerShell executions.
+This playbook uses the Microsoft Defender For Endpoint Advanced Hunting feature to hunt for host PowerShell executions.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* Command-Line Analysis
+Command-Line Analysis

 ### Integrations
-* MicrosoftDefenderAdvancedThreatProtection
+MicrosoftDefenderAdvancedThreatProtection

 ### Scripts
 This playbook does not use any scripts.